matheusdutra0207/sensorFusionRos/README.md

 ## Is-reconstruction configuration

 The ROS-translation microservice is used for the integration of Ros with the intelligent space.
 However, this project does not make use of it yet.
-Thus, the [reconstruction_3d](](https://github.com/matheusdutra0207/sensorFusionRos/tree/main/reconstruction_3d)) package is used to make the is-reconstruction measurements available to ROS.
+Thus, the [reconstruction_3d](https://github.com/matheusdutra0207/sensorFusionRos/tree/main/reconstruction_3d) package is used to make the is-reconstruction measurements available to ROS.

 ### Streams:
 | Name | ⇒ Input | Output  ⇒ | Description |
 | ---- | ------- | --------- | ----------- |
 | is/vo | :incoming_envelope: **topic:** `reconstruction.{ArUco_id}.ArUco` <br> :gem: **schema:** [Pose](https://github.com/labviros/is-msgs/tree/master/docs#is.common.Pose) | :incoming_envelope: **topic:**  `is/vo` <br> :gem: **schema:** [PoseWithCovarianceStamped](http://docs.ros.org/en/lunar/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) | Takes the marker pose and publishes it to ROS with a specific covariance, which is statically defined in the [package configuration](https://github.com/matheusdutra0207/sensorFusionRos/blob/main/reconstruction_3d/etc/config/reconstruction.yaml).|

+## Robot_localization configuration

+The deployment file, which is in [robot_localization/etc/k8s](https://github.com/matheusdutra0207/sensorFusionRos/blob/main/robot_localization/etc/k8s/deployment.yaml), contains the robot_localization configuration we are currently using.

+## Full_config configuration

+Unites all three configurations (amcl, Is-reconstruction e robot_localization) into a single [deployment](https://github.com/matheusdutra0207/sensorFusionRos/blob/main/full_config/etc/k8s/deployment.yaml).

-### Issues:
+## Issues:

-#### The Cluster k8s network
+### The Cluster k8s network

 ROS is a distributed computing environment.
 However, it has requirements of the network configuration:
 - There must be complete, bi-directional connectivity between all pairs of machines, on all ports.